happiguru/InspireQ/README.md

 ![](images/Screenshot_2020-11-13_21-52-55.png)

-In this project we built an exclusive Inspirational Quotes App where users post inspirational quotes, the quotes can be liked, and users can be followed.
+I created a special Inspiring Quotations App for this project, where users may submit inspirational quotes, like them, and follow them.

 ### Usage

-Once you open the link on your browser, you are asked to login in order to be able to see your quotes and your friends' quotes.
+When you visit the link in your browser, you'll be asked to log in before you can see your quotes and those of your friends.

-By clicking the "Sign Up" button you are able to create your account after you fill in the necessary fields.
+You may create an account by clicking the "Sign Up" button and filling in the required fields.

-You now can create a quote and share whatever you want with your friends!
-If you do not have friends for now, follow the other users.
-Networking is everything!
+You can now write your own quotation and share it with your friends!
+For the time being, if you don't have any friends, you can simply follow the other users.
+It's all about networking!

-Moreover, you are able to see all the users and a your profile through the 'Discover' and 'Profile' items at the left panel respectively!
+Furthermore, the 'Discover' and 'Profile' items in the left panel allow you to see all users as well as your own profile!

 ## Built With